rbartolonbarrios/nashville-housing-analysis/README.md

 # Nashville Housing Analysis using SQL Server
 ![](NashvilleHousingDashboard.png)

-This project uses SQL Server to clean housing data from Nashville, Tennessee.
-The project includes various queries that standardize date formats, make data more usable by separating text using substrings and parsename function, and remove duplicates using CTEs.
-Additionally, the project uses case statements to replace values to make them more clear.
+This project demonstrates an end-to-end data analytics workflow using SQL Server and Power BI.
+Beginning with a raw housing dataset containing more than 56,000 records, I cleaned, standardized, and transformed the data using SQL before building an interactive Power BI dashboard to explore housing prices, property characteristics, and historical market trends across Nashville, Tennessee.

+The project focuses on practical data preparation techniques that improve data quality and usability for downstream analysis and visualization.

 ## Data Source

-The data used for this project was obtained from a publicly available dataset on Kaggle.
-The dataset includes information on various properties and their characteristics, such as location, number of bedrooms and bathrooms, square footage, and sale date.
-For more information about the orginal dataset, please refer to the Kaggle page where the dataset was obtained [Nashville Housing Data](https://www.kaggle.com/datasets/yohan313/nashville-housing-data)
+The project uses a publicly available Nashville housing dataset obtained from Kaggle.
+The dataset contains property transaction records including sale price, location, property type, bedrooms, bathrooms, square footage, and sale dates.
+For more information about the original dataset, please refer to the Kaggle page where the dataset was obtained [Nashville Housing Data](https://www.kaggle.com/datasets/yohan313/nashville-housing-data)

 ## Project Features

 The SQL Server project includes the following features:

-- Queries that standardize date formats, separate text using substrings and parsename function, and remove duplicates using CTEs.
-- Use of case statements to replace values and make them more clear.
+- Cleaned and standardized inconsistent housing records using SQL Server.
+- Parsed and separated text fields using SUBSTRING(), PARSENAME(), and string manipulation functions.
+- Removed duplicate records using Common Table Expressions (CTEs).
+- Standardized missing and inconsistent values using CASE expressions.
-- Creation of a clean and usable dataset that can be used for further analysis and modeling.
+- Produced a clean analytical dataset suitable for visualization and downstream analysis.
+- Designed an interactive Power BI dashboard summarizing housing characteristics and pricing trends.

 ## Visualization
 To view the Power BI dashboard, you can check out the visualization by downloading the Power BI file from this repository.